tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ESNIConfigContents.public_name as described in {{auth-public-name}}.
+If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ECHOConfigContents.public_name as described in {{auth-public-name}}.
 If an earlier version was negotiated, the client MUST NOT enable the False Start optimization
 {{RFC7918}} for this handshake.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
-It MUST NOT treat this as a secure signal to disable ESNI.
+It MUST NOT treat this as a secure signal to disable ECHO.

-Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required" alert.
-The client can then regard ESNI as securely disabled by the server.
-It SHOULD retry the handshake with a new transport connection and ESNI disabled.
+Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "echo_required" alert.
+The client can then regard ECHO as securely disabled by the server.
+It SHOULD retry the handshake with a new transport connection and ECHO disabled.

-[[TODO: Key replacement is significantly less scary than saying that ESNI-naive servers bounce ESNI off.
-Is it worth defining a strict mode toggle in the ESNI keys, for a deployment to indicate it is ready for that? ]]
+[[TODO: Key replacement is significantly less scary than saying that ECHO-naive servers bounce ECHO off.
+Is it worth defining a strict mode toggle in the ECHO keys, for a deployment to indicate it is ready for that? ]]

-Clients SHOULD implement a limit on retries caused by "esni_retry_request" or servers which do not acknowledge the "encrypted_server_name" extension.
+Clients SHOULD implement a limit on retries caused by "echo_retry_request" or servers which do not acknowledge the "encrypted_server_name" extension.
 If the client does not retry in either scenario, it MUST report an error to the calling application.